rkdarst/presentation-kickstart/index.rst

 * Realize there are different levels of people

-  * Some want to watch passively, they need to learn conventions of the community before they dive in
+  * Some want to watch passively, they need to learn conventions of the community before they dive in.
-  * Some want to do examples
+  * Some want to do examples.
-  * Some are quite advanced
+  * Some are quite advanced and will move forward quickly.

 * Co-teaching.